 We all love this course.
 It was is great shape as usual.
 One of our players got a hole in one on the 5th hole.
 Of course he bought the pitchers of beer for our group after the round.

 Previously replayed Fossil Trace with my college student nephew.
-On the first day of Spring, March 20, 2014 we skied Arapaho Basin in the AM then drove down to Fossil Trace for a great lunch at Three Tomatoes.
+On the first day of Spring, March 20, 2014 we skied Arapaho Basin in the AM then drove down to Fossil Trace for a great lunch at the club.
 We teed off at 2 pm about 3 hours after skiing our last run.

 The course is in surprisingly good shape for March.
 Fairways were nice and green.
 The greens weren't as smooth and fast as their summer greens but mighty nice for early season.
 Their bunkers were still under winter wraps on most holes but uncovered and good on a few holes.
 Fossil Trace is better than ever with new carts and advanced GPS, enlargements to greens 1 and 18 and a cart path extension to the 18th green.

 Fossil Trace Golf Club lies right behind that big golden domed government building in Golden north of I-70.
 Their slogan is “Escape the Ordinary, Experience the Extraordinary” and they claim their course was 64 Million Years in the Making!
 They’re right on their first claim.
 The experience is Extraordinary…especially for a Texas Flatlander.
 I’ll just have to trust them on their 64 million year claim.
 But this is also probably true because the walls of the cliffs on the back nine contain fossils of prehistoric creatures and plants that have been studied for years by students of the Colorado School of Mines.
 In fact two walls by the famous 12th hole are set with lights for students and tour groups doing evening studies of the fossils.

 Before you head to Fossil Trace check out their great website.
 It's a terrific way to get a feel for what you'll experience.
 I wish they still had their Flyover video on their website, though.